Design Review Process

 Fees

-The fee for a minor works COA is $100.
-The fee for a majors works COA is based on the estimated cost of the project.
-Please contact the Historic Landmarks office at 980-314-7660 if the subject property is tax exempt.
+The Major Works COA fee is based on the estimated project cost.
+Contact the Historic Landmarks office at 980-314-7660 if the subject property is tax exempt.

 Payment